labgrid-project/labgrid/doc/configuration.rst

 .. code-block:: yaml

    GpioDigitalOutputDriver:
-     offset: 42
+     index: 42

 Arguments:
-  - chip (str): A GPIO device's path, name, label or number (default: "0")
-  - offset (int): The offset to a GPIO line
+  - index (int): The index of a GPIO line

 SerialPortDigitalOutputDriver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~